yardenroee/dudeWithOveralls/README.md

 # Dude With Overalls

-* Background and Overview
+* Overview

-    * Inspired by the game we all grew up on (and if you personally didn't, I feel bad for you), Super Mario Land.
+    [Dude With Overalls](https://yardenroee.com/dudeWithOveralls/) was inspired by the game we all grew up on (and if you          personally didn't, I feel bad for you), Super Mario Land.
+A vanilla JavaScript platform game designed and written without      any API or game engines.
-    * The game will aim to replicate the notorious game but written using JavaScript.

 * Functionality and MVP Features
     * Create canvas with background image of Super Mario.
     * Create mini levels with cinder blocks, spikes, and steps